Carit Falch: Career

 Falch then returned to FC Nordsjælland to become 1st team assistant coach and head analyzer, and at the same time helping the youth department of FC Nordsjælland.
 In June 2020 he became temporary manager of the U19 team in Lyngby BK before being appointed manager of the 1st team in the Danish Superliga Lyngby Boldklub.

 Falch took over a team at the very bottom of the League with only 1 point in the first part of the season, and he won 22 points in the 2nd part of the season, playing attractive attacking football and using many young players.
 But it was not enough to save Lyngby from relegation despite a run of good results.
 After the season, Superliga club Vejle BK paid a transfer to sign Falch as new manager of Vejle Boldklub.
 Vejle BK and Falch was to build a new Vejle team in the next 2-3 years with a new attractive playing style but after disagreements concerning transfer strategies and a difficult start to the 2021–22 season with four loses and a draw in the first five games during the transfer window, Vejle already fired Falch on 17 August 2021.
 Vejle BK hired 2 different coaches during the season but ended up being relegated.

 On 4 January 2023 he was named new manager of Danish 1st Division club Fremad Amager.
+On 16th of June 2024 Fremad Amager and Carit Falch agreed to cancel the contract.